• Home

 How to Make Neiman Marcus Million Dollar Dip

-Step 1: Prep your ingredients
+Step 1: Get your ingredients ready

-Cutting green onions for million dollar dip
+Cutting green onions on a cutting board for million dollar dip

 Step 2: Mix everything together

-Adding bacon to million dollar dip
+Adding crumbled bacon to million dollar dip mixture

-Step 3: Taste and adjust
+Step 3: Taste before you chill

-Step 4: Chill and serve
+Step 4: Chill and serve cold

-Neiman Marcus dip ready to serve
+Neiman Marcus dip ready to serve in a white bowl

 • Raw vegetables: Carrots, cauliflower, celery, cucumber rounds, and bell pepper strips all hold up well and add a fresh contrast to the richness of the dip.